Studying at De Montfort University Leicester (DMU) has helped a Business and Marketing student construct the perfect career ahead of graduation.

 "I was struck by the importance placed on student placement years," he said.

 Marketing students challenged to create ad campaigns for luxury spa

 Exams, experiences and expenses - Employability Award is paying off for students

 Find out more about DMU's Business and Marketing courses at the next Open Day

 "Throughout my time at DMU I have relished the quality of teaching, supported by an abundance of practical experience.
-Every module has learnings that will aid you in the working world.

 "It is clear to see that DMU is investing in its students and has a real desire to see them succeed before and after graduation.